mbibek/DropzonejsDemo/README.md

 1. Create ASP.NET MVC Project with the option empty or internet.
 2. Add dropzonejs using nugget package manager.
 3. Copy the following files to your project in their respective directories.
     a.
-HomeController.cs in Controllers folder
+HomeController.cs in Controllers folder.
     b.
-ImageStoreModel.cs in Models folder
+ImageStoreModel.cs in Models folder.
     c.
-Index.cshtml in Home folder of Views folder
+Index.cshtml in Home folder of Views folder.
     d.
-Upload.cshtml in Home folder of Views folder
+Upload.cshtml in Home folder of Views folder.
 4. Add the following lines in root Web.config of <system.web> and <system.webServer> respectively.
     a.	<httpRuntime targetFramework="4.5" maxRequestLength="1048576" />
     b.	<security>